rust-lang/reference/src/abi.md

 r[abi.no_mangle.edition2024]
 > [!EDITION-2024]
 > Before the 2024 edition it is allowed to use the `no_mangle` attribute without the `unsafe` qualification.

+r[abi.no_mangle.publicly-exported]
+In addition to disabling name mangling, the item will be publicly exported from the produced library or object file, similar to the [`used` attribute](#the-used-attribute).

 r[abi.link_section]
 ## The `link_section` attribute